 Further technical risks are associated with cullet use where furnaces are fuelled 100% by electricity.
-This appears to be constrained under current technology- the literature indicates the ceiling is currently limited to 55% for container glass.
-49 However, the UK strategy does appear to have assumed further increases in recycling occur in the future despite a significant shift towards full electrification, and so appears to have assumed these technical constraints can be overcome.
+This appears to be constrained under current technology- the literature indicates the ceiling is currently limited to 55% for container glass.53 However, the UK strategy does appear to have assumed further increases in recycling occur in the future despite a significant shift towards full electrification, and so appears to have assumed these technical constraints can be overcome.
 The same approach is therefore taken in the modelling undertaken here but the risk ratio in the strategy modelling has accounted for this additional technical uncertainty.

 As previously discussed, there is also currently no clear plan in place for the decarbonisation of key inputs to the glass production process, such as soda ash and limestone.
 Under current levels of recycling in the UK these account for approximately a quarter of current emissions.
-Some recently published literature suggests that the electrification of key inputs to the soda ash production process such as ammonia is currently being explored, but this appears to be at a less well-advanced stage than for the electrification of glass manufacture (since some small furnaces are already 100% electric).50 The move to electrification of these inputs is therefore accorded a higher risk rating than that of the electrification of glass furnaces.
+Some recently published literature suggests that the electrification of key inputs to the soda ash production process such as ammonia is currently being explored, but this appears to be at a less well-advanced stage than for the electrification of glass manufacture (since some small furnaces are already 100% electric).54 The move to electrification of these inputs is therefore accorded a higher risk rating than that of the electrification of glass furnaces.
 Similar considerations apply to both industries in respect of the availability of electricity at a cost that allows production to remain commercially competitive.

-Although the lightweighting of glass containers is already occurring to a certain, there is current resistance to this in some parts of the industry; the extent to which this will therefore be taken up by the industry as a whole is not yet clear.51 This is reflected in the risk rating applied to this element of the pathway.
+Although the lightweighting of glass containers is already occurring to a certain, there is current resistance to this in some parts of the industry; the extent to which this will therefore be taken up by the industry as a whole is not yet clear.55 This is reflected in the risk rating applied to this element of the pathway.

-Finally, the glass industry is also reliant to some extent on both CCS and the use of hydrogen as a bosch-process-reduce-carbon-emission; Jain M, Muthalathu R and Wu X (2022) Electrified ammonia production as a commodity and energy storage medium to connect the food, energy, and trade sectors, iScience, 25(8), pp104724 51 See: https://www.glassonline.com/feve-eu-packaging-regulation-threatens-belgian-business-innovation/ fuel - both in the context of the glass production process itself, as well as for the mitigation of embodied emissions to the process.
+Finally, the glass industry is also reliant to some extent on both CCS and the use of hydrogen as a fuel - both in the context of the glass production process itself, as well as for the mitigation of embodied emissions to the process.
 These elements of the strategy are also associated with a higher risk rating.

-48 Zier M, Pflugradt N, Stenzel P, Kotzer L and Stolten D (2023) Industrial Decarbonization Pathways: the Example of the German Glass Industry, Energy Conversion and Management, X 17, 100336

-49 Zier et al ibid.
+51 BEIS (2019) Industrial Fuel Switching Phase 2: Alternative Fuel Switching Technologies for the Glass Sector 52 Zier M, Pflugradt N, Stenzel P, Kotzer L and Stolten D (2023) Industrial Decarbonization Pathways: the Example of the German Glass Industry, Energy Conversion and Management, X 17, 100336 53 Zier et al ibid.